RLcero29/deep-learning-challenge/Report.md

 <br>
 **Compiling, Training, and Evaluating the Model**
 <br>
-**How many neurons, layers, and activation functions did you select for your neural network model, and why?**<br>
 For the first attempt, I used 2 hidden layers, with 80 neurons in the first layer and 30 in the second.
 Both layers used the relu activation function.<br>
 ![image](https://github.com/user-attachments/assets/6b23e2d5-a762-4e8b-ae38-88b06c233b39) <br>